 What day is it?

 Does your store have a discount day for senior citizens?
-If you qualify, that is a great way to save money.
+If you qualify, this is another way for saving money on groceries.
 Some stores offer as much as 10% off your total purchase, so it’s worth checking into.

-And around holidays can be a time to avoid shopping altogether.
+And around holidays can be either a really good time, or a time to avoid shopping altogether.
 This is where your price book will come in handy, as some stuff will be on sale – and other stuff at a premium.